-SPECIAL MATTRESS FEATURES
+SPECIAL MATTRESS AND BOX SPRING FEATURES

 Some mattresses and box springs include special features that can provide you with additional benefits or provide value through enhanced comfort, performance and/or durability.
 Other extras, however, are simply marketing ploys used to create hype or interest in a product.
 They provide little value and are not worth any additional cost.
 The following list offers a look at some of the more common special features along with our opinion of their value, which is noted in parenthesis as shown here: